 I love this spring weather that we have been having this week!
 However, with melting snow and spring rains, things can get quite muddy on playgrounds.
 Since we don’t live walking distance to a playground, I don’t want to put my muddy daughter back into the car.
 This isn’t a problem at one of the Ann Arbor Mess-Free Playgrounds listed below.

-Earlier this week on Facebook I solicited recommendations for playgrounds that are mess-free since they utilize rubber mats or chips under the structure.
+Back in 2016 before we first published this article on Facebook I solicited recommendations for playgrounds that are mess-free since they utilize rubber mats or chips under the structure.

-Yesterday my daughter and I took a mini-tour of some of the recommended Ann Arbor Mess-Free Playgrounds.
+Then, my daughter and I took a mini-tour of some of the recommended Ann Arbor Mess-Free Playgrounds.
+And added the more-detailed descriptions below.

 There are two mess-free play areas at Gallup Park.